The Ultimate Outback Experience

 next arrow

-Each supersize tent has a king size bed with top designer comforts and touches of the land’s heritage.
+Each of the supersized tents includes a luxurious king size bed with top designer comforts and touches of the land’s heritage.

-Your spacious rustic bathroom allows you to experience a rain shower with a spectacular outback view.
+Your spacious ensuite bathroom features a gorgeous rainwater shower with a spectacular outback view.

 Our gourmet chef will satisfy your appetite with delicious meals that stay in touch with our outback culture and preferences for local produce.